 Description: An introduction to the techniques, principles, and terminology of voice telecommunications will be presented.
 Public and private telecommunication networks will be examined.
 Telecommunication equipment, switching and transmission technology will be demonstrated.
 The frequency spectrum, modulation schemes and multiplexing techniques will be explored.
 Lectures, interactive learning, demonstrations will be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a

-TCT 252 - Telecommunications II - Data Prerequisites: TCT 144.
+TCT 252 - Telecommunications II - Data

+Prerequisites: TCT 144.

 Description: An introduction to the techniques, principles, and terminology of Data Communications will be presented.
 Public and private networks will be examined.
-Data communication equipment, multiplexing, and interactive learning demonstrations will be employed.
+Data communication equipment, multiplexing, be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
 SUNY GEN ED-n/a; NCC GEN ED-n/a